Armenian Armed Forces shelling villages of Azerbaijan’s Tartar district

 Trend:

-Starting from 08:00 (GMT+4) on November 6, the Armenian armed forces have been firing at the Tartar city, as well as Gazyan and Husanli villages of this region, the Azerbaijani Defense Ministry told Trend on Nov.
+The Armenian Armed Forces subject Gazyan, Gaynag, Gapanli, and Gusanli villages of Azerbaijan’s Tartar district to the artillery shelling, the Azerbaijani Defense Ministry told Trend on Nov.
 6.

-Units of the Azerbaijan Army are taking retaliatory measures to suppress the firing points of Armenian Armed Forces.
+The Azerbaijani troops are taking retaliatory measures to suppress the firing points of the Armenians.

-During the night, Tapgaragoyunlu village of Goranboy region was also shelled by the Armenian troops.

 The 1994 ceasefire agreement was followed by peace negotiations.
 Armenia has not yet implemented four UN Security Council resolutions on the withdrawal of its armed forces from Nagorno Karabakh and the surrounding districts.